qlik-oss/corectl/docs/corectl.md

   -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076")
       --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) -h, --help                     help for corectl
-      --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -t, --traffic                  Log JSON websocket traffic to stdout
+      --insecure                 Enabling insecure will make it possible to connect using self signed certificates --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data -t, --traffic                  Log JSON websocket traffic to stdout